dzervas/whynot.fail/content/post/adding-more-magic-to-magicforce-68.md

 I was forced to write the whole firmware from scratch in Arduino.
 Ugh... "Δε γαμιεται..." (roughly translates to "Fuck it..." in Greek).
 I'll do it.
 I'll hook the rows & columns of the keyboard, connectt them to my MCU and control them.
 I was sure that the on-board MCU won't interfere (it did) and it'll work like a charm (it didn't) and I'll throw in an OLED as well (I didn't).
 But before that, let's write & test the firmware.
 Then I'll solder wires on the PCB.

-{{< figure src="" caption="The test setup - the MCU, a keypad & an OLED" >}}
+{{< figure src="/img/hardware/magicforce-68-reversing/test_with_keypad_oled.jpeg" caption="The test setup - the MCU, a keypad & an OLED" >}}

 There you go, [Plikter](https://github.com/dzervas/plikter).
-It is comprised of the firmware that runs on the feather and 2 shift registers that read the columns as there are not enough pins on the feather - and of course these are on a custom board whose gerbers you'll find in the repo - made with a plotter following the etching method described perfectly by [stavros](https://www.stavros.io/posts/make-pcbs-at-home/).
+It is comprised of the firmware that runs on the feather and 2 daisy chained shift registers ([TI CD4021BE](https://www.arduino.cc/en/uploads/Tutorial/TI_CD4021.pdf)) that read the columns as there are not enough pins on the feather - and of course these are on a custom board whose gerbers you'll find in the repo - made with a plotter following the etching method described perfectly by [stavros](https://www.stavros.io/posts/make-pcbs-at-home/).
 Soldering time!

 {{< gallery >}}
-{{< figure src="" caption="The Plikter board" >}}
+{{< figure src="/img/hardware/magicforce-68-reversing/plikter_pcb_finished.jpeg" caption="The Plikter board - just 2 shift registers daisy chained" >}}
-{{< figure src="" caption="Keyboard hooked - wires from rows & columnns to the MCU & Plikter board" >}}
+{{< figure src="/img/hardware/magicforce-68-reversing/plikter_hooks_finished.jpeg" caption="Keyboard hooks bottom - wires from rows to the MCU & columnns to the Plikter board" >}}
+{{< figure src="/img/hardware/magicforce-68-reversing/plikter_hooks_top.jpeg" caption="Keyboard hooks from top" >}}
 {{< /gallery >}}

 # The outcome